gonzolgarcia/svpluscnv/README.md

 ### Breakpoint burden analysis

 In addition to percentage of genome changed, we can measure the total burden of breakpoints derived from CNV segmention and SV calls.
-Both the percent genome change and breakpoint burden measures are expected to show positive correlation.
+Both the percent genome change and breakpoint burden measures are expected to show positive correlation as shown below.

 ```r